tfsojon/richinsql-blog/content/post/2019-03-06-system_user-and-its-limitations.md

     Cannot execute as the database principal because the principal "DbaTasksTest" does not exist, this type of principal cannot be impersonated, or you do not have permission.
 ```

-Even if we give the user db_datawriter permissions we still can&#8217;t impersonate another user, the principal needs explicit impersonate permissions, db_owner or be a sysadmin for this to work.
+Even if we give the user db_datawriter permissions we still can't impersonate another user, the principal needs explicit impersonate permissions, db_owner or be a sysadmin for this to work.

 Wanna see?
-Ok let&#8217;s demonstrate that;
+Ok let's demonstrate that;

 ```
     USE [Master]